-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights A Weighted average exercise price of outstanding options, warrants and rights B Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column A) C Equity compensation plans approved by security holders 387,725 \$27.30 2,291,989 Equity compensation plans not approved by security holders(a) 244,319 \$27.57 0 Total 632,044 \$27.41 2,291,989
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights A Weighted average exercise price of outstanding options, warrants and rights B Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column A) C Equity compensation plans approved by security holders.
+55,827 \$28.79 6,504,020 Equity compensation plan not approved by security holders(a) 21,439 77,266 \$30.34 \$29.22 6,504,020

-(a) These plans, by their terms, expressly prohibited any grants to directors or executive officers.
-All such plans were terminated in May 2005, and no future grants may be made under such plans.
-The information in the table reflects shares issuable upon the exercise of options granted before such plans were terminated.
+(a) This plan, by its terms, expressly prohibited any grants to directors or executive officers.
+The plan was terminated in May 2005, and no future grants may be made under it.
+The information in the table reflects shares issuable upon the exercise of options granted before the plan was terminated.

-Since May 2005, all grants have been made pursuant to the Stock Incentive Plan, which was approved by stockholders in May 2005 and re-approved in May 2008, May 2011, and May 2013.
+Since May 2005, all grants have been made pursuant to the Stock Incentive Plan, which was approved by stockholders in May 2005 and re-approved in May 2008, May 2011, May 2013, and May 2014.
 Such plan authorizes the issuance of stock options, restricted stock, stock units and stock appreciation rights to directors, executive officers and employees.

-Description of Equity Plans Not Approved by Stockholders
+Description of Equity Plan Not Approved by Stockholders

-All of the following plans were terminated in May 2005.
-No future grants may be made under any of these plans.
+The following plan was terminated in May 2005 and no future grants may be made under it.

 StockPlus Plan.
 The StockPlus Plan authorized the grant of stock options to employees other than directors and executive officers.
-No option could have a term of more than ten years.
+No option could have a term of more than ten years and the last outstanding options expired as of January 31, 2015.